SebastianBoldt/Jelly/README.md

     * fast = 0.2
     * reallyFast = 0.1
 * sizeForViewController: CGSize (default: width: 300, height: 300)
+    * If the screen is smaller than the provided width or height it will automatically resize the affected dimension to the screen size
+    * TODO: Margin Parameter would be great 😀
 * backgroundStyle : JellyConstants.BackgroundStyle (default: dimmed)
     * dimmed
     * blur(effectStyle)